matatirosolutions/CorleyMaintenanceBundle/README.md

     "corley/maintenance-bundle": "^0.2"
 }
 ```
-This version can also be used for more recent Symfony versions, e.g. with 3.4 or 4.4 but is not compatible with Symfony 5 - only `0.3` can be used there because of changes to the event structure in Symfony 5.0.
+This version can also be used for more recent Symfony versions, e.g. with 3.4 or 4.4 but is not compatible with Symfony 5 - only `0.3` or greater can be used there because of changes to the event structure in Symfony 5.0.

 For pre-Flex applications register the bundle in `AppKernel.php`